 Driving Under the Influence

-Being Lost / Not Knowing the Local Laws
+Being Lost or Not Knowing the Local Laws

 Mechanical failure can happen for several different reasons.
-Sometimes it is out of control of the driver, and other time not.
+Sometimes it is out of control of the driver, and other times not.

 Failure to Maintain Vehicle